“Per Ardua” (Through Adversity)

 WOMEN PRIESTS – VICTIMS OR VICTORS

-Prejudice and discrimination is alive and well in our society and, unfortunately, it also flourishes in the Church where it makes many people into victims.
+Prejudice and discrimination are alive and well in our society and, unfortunately, it also flourishes in the Church where it makes many people into victims.
 In my mind, this is the one institution where we should be able to operate freely without prejudice and discrimination – where ministers of the Gospel should be victors instead.
 We should be accepted in the Church just as Jesus accepted all people, especially women, during his earthly ministry.

 In my positions as a municipal employee, I encountered some initial hostility by the men I worked with until I proved myself worthy.
 In both positions, I was holding jobs for which I had no previous experience and for which I had not been formally trained.
 In one case the job I was hired to do was unique and I had been hired in a pay grade that had always been for a highly technical position, so some skepticism was understandable.
 In both cases, once I showed I was capable and more than willing to learn and to pull my weight, I was accepted and respected.